RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-02-beaglebone-black-ubuntu-part-1.markdown

 ###End of Part One
 This marks the end of part one of this post about BeagleBone Black and Ubuntu.

-Part two will cover...
+Part two will cover Ruby on BeagleBone Black, including...

 * Getting the GUI running, including a disk resizing _gotcha_.
-* Installing Ruby, including an RVM _gotcha_.
+* Installing Ruby, including a Ruby Version Manager (RVM) _gotcha_.
 * Installing Rails, and how to handle a JavaScript runtime _gotcha_.

 Stay tuned!